Position: Assistant Head Coach, Special Teams Coordinator, Cornerbacks

 • The 2011 NC State squad had 27 interceptions, the most by an FBS school since 2003, when Nebraska had 32.
 The total tied for second-most in ACC history and the most since 1994, when Virginia had 27 interceptions.

 • In 2011, Amerson had 13 interceptions to lead the nation, five more than any other player.
 It tied for the third-most interceptions in NCAA history.
-Amerson also led the nation in interception return yards (205) and tied for the lead in interception returns for touchdown (2).
+Amerson also led the nation in interception return yards (205).
 Amerson was a unanimous All-American in 2011, when he was also a Thorpe Award finalist and won the Jack Tatum Award.

 • In addition to Amerson, Reed also coached four different all-conference players at NC State across six seasons.

 • Played on three bowl teams that finished with top-25 AP rankings, including the 1993 season when Boston College upset top-ranked Notre Dame in South Bend.

 • Played three seasons for Tom Coughlin, who went on to win two Super Bowl championships with the New York Giants, and his senior year for Dan Henning, who also went on to coach in the NFL.